 The Audit Committee has adopted a policy for the pre-approval of audit and permitted non-audit services that may be performed by the Company's independent registered public accounting firm.
 Under this policy, each year, at the time it engages the independent registered public accounting firm, the Audit Committee pre-approves the audit engagement terms and fees and also may pre-approve detailed types of audit-related and permitted tax and other services, subject to certain dollar limits, to be performed during the next twelve months.
 All other non-audit services are required to be pre-approved by the Audit Committee on an engagement-by-engagement basis, subject to those exceptions that may be permitted by applicable law.
 The Audit Committee may delegate its authority to pre-approve services to one or more of its members, whose activities shall be reported to the Audit Committee at each regularly scheduled meeting.
-All non-audit services provided by our independent registered public accounting firm in fiscal 2014 were approved.
+This occurred in fiscal year 2015 when Mr. Hickey pre-approved the fiscal year 2015 audit engagement letter prior to any audit or review work commencing.
+The pre-approval was later ratified by the audit committee.
+All services provided by our independent registered public accounting firm in fiscal year 2015 and 2014 were pre-approved.